 I grew up picking mushrooms, but in the US this activity isn’t common.
 In fact, in some states mushrooming is prohibited.
 Thankfully, in North Carolina foraging is fully legal and you can find over 300 edible species in the forest.
 If you’re unsure what can you eat or not, Asheville has a perfect solution for you – a foraging tour from a company called No Taste Like Home.

 Don’t forget to go up the Blue Ridge Parkway.
-It’s a National Parkway and All-American Road in the United States, noted for its scenic beauty.
-This road will bring you to locations straight like from Jurassic Park.
+It’s a National Parkway and All-American Road in the United States noted for its scenic beauty.
+This road will bring you to locations straight from Jurassic Park.

 You can stop in various places and go on a hike, but. if you’re not in a mood for walking around, you can just drive through and stop for photos.
 For hardcore enthusiasts, the area is also known for its mountain bike trails.
 It looks quite extreme and while I’d probably pass on that, who knows, maybe you’ll love it!